 Triangle Soft Matter Workshop Continues to Grow

-Annual workshop has helped establish the Triangle as a destination for soft matter research
+Annual workshop has helped establish NC's Research Triangle Region as a destination for soft matter research

 Eleven years ago, world-renowned soft matter expert Michael Rubinstein—now a professor of mechanical engineering and materials science, biomedical engineering, chemistry and physics at Duke University—invited colleagues to convene at the first annual Triangle Soft Matter Workshop, where they would present new ideas, meet new collaborators, and generally strengthen and support the field as it grew.

 As it begins its second decade, it’s safe to call the workshop a roaring success.
-The honor of hosting the annual workshop rotates among UNC-Chapel Hill, NC State University, and Duke, and the team effort has helped establish the whole Triangle area as a global center for soft matter research.
+The honor of hosting the annual workshop rotates among UNC-Chapel Hill, NC State University, and Duke, and the team effort has helped establish the Research Triangle region of North Carolina as a global center for soft matter research.
 This year’s workshop, hosted by Duke, was the largest to date, with over 150 attendees.

 “Every year, you see cross-germination of ideas and new collaborative possibilities coming out of this workshop in ways that drive important science forward.”

 William T. Miller Professor of Chemistry at Duke

 “The growing attendance of the Triangle Soft Matter Workshop is due to both the success of this forum and to increasing activity in soft matter at Triangle universities,” said Rubinstein, who also led the establishment of the interdisciplinary Duke Soft Matter Center in 2018.

 Rubinstein organized the event alongside Duke chemistry professor Stephen Craig and Duke mechanical engineering and materials science professor Stefan Zauscher.